 However, since most schools and campuses have to shut down amid COVID-19, online teaching and learning have now become a reality and a widely-discussed subject to understand and strengthen its capacity for students, teachers, and institutions.

-In response to the coronavirus in Vietnam, the Ministry of Education and Training (MOET) issued two important documents in March 2020 to legalise online teaching in Vietnam and ensure the quality of distance learning.
+In response to the coronavirus in Vietnam, the Ministry of Education and Training (MOET) issued two important documents in March 2020 to legalize online teaching in Vietnam and ensure the quality of distance learning.

 Also, technology firms such as FPT, Viettel, and VNPT have seen significant growth of user number on their e-learning platforms.

-4. Delivery App
+4. Delivery App Development